 Act 2 - Mount Merakan

 According to the lead programmer (Brett Douville), the original plan for Mount Merakan was for it to be so huge that you couldn't see the planet below, making it significantly bigger than any video game mountain to ever exist..
-Due to all the new concepts it would've added, as well as the technical limitations of the Playstation 2, the missions was greatly simplified.
-The unused audio lines should what it would've been like.
+Due to all the new concepts it would've added, as well as the technical limitations of the PlayStation 2, the missions was greatly simplified.
+The unused audio lines should hint what it would've been like.

 - Cut lines referring to the mountain being a Hex weapons operation.
 The final version states it's just a normal weapons plant.
 As a result, the unused audio files mention lots of structures and destructible objects not present in the final release.
 The "storage containers" were most likely repurposed as those pointless destructable decoration objects seen around the final version's map.: